Pandalism/pandalism.github.io/_posts/2020-07-19-microserver-setup.md

-what a nightmare, i admit to have wasted much more time than neccesary just trying to install FreeNAS.
+what a nightmare, I admit to have wasted much more time than neccesary just trying to install FreeNAS.
 The unit arrived with FreeNAS 11.2 but it was already out of date.

 lack of clear docker/virtualisation support, the freebsd base, and a very elitist community (for real! show examples) topped it off and meant I gave up trying to install it.